 Your director will arrange for your transportation to the airport/bus station/train station when you leave on the official program end date.

 Spain is part of the European Union and as such uses the euro €.
 To find the most up-to-date conversion please visit XE.
 We suggest that you travel with a credit or debit card.
-You could also bring some cash that you can exchange at the Madrid airport.
+Exchanging money at the airport is possible but is usually more expensive as there are more fees here.
+It is better to order euros from your bank before departure, withdraw from an ATM in country, or exchange US dollars at a bank in the city (ask your directors for the best spot).
 Whenever you exchange money you will need your passport.
-On the Madrid excursion there is an ATM right around the corner from the hotel.

 ATMs are fairly common throughout Spain.
 Call your bank before you leave to let them know you are using the card outside of the country and the dates you will be gone.
 Also, check with your bank beforehand to see if there are any international charges for pulling cash overseas.